sunhome243/sunhome243.github.io/_posts/2024-06-30-About-This-Project.md

   nav: "sidebar-category"
 ---

+A major project to create Fitness recording app.

 - Techniques Used
     - Backend: Fast API
     - Frontend: Flutter or Swift or React Native (UI design exported from Figma)